smallest-cock/Reddit-account-generator/README.md

 # Reddit-account-generator
-Automates the process of signing up for a reddit account.
+Automates the process of signing up for a new reddit account.
 Also joins a random sub with the new account.

 # How to use:
   1. Install requirements with `pip install -r requirements.txt`